soulfresh/yadr-customizations/README.md

 1. Apply customizations in this repo:
   - `cd yadr-customizations && install.sh`

-1. Run the osx setup script in ./bin (not YADRs version)
-1. Setup SSH Keys
 1. Install other useful tools:
   - Spectacle
   - Slack